KewenandUlrikh/DEG-Net/README.md

 ## Status

-We will upload our code soon.
-The full implementation will be released upon paper acceptance.
+The full implementation, pretrained weights, and training scripts will be publicly released upon paper acceptance.

 ## Citation

-Coming soon.
+​```bibtex
+@article{degnet2026,
+  title = {DEG-Net: A Dynamic Encoding and Geometric Constraint Network for Medical Image Segmentation}, year  = {2026}, note  = {Under review}
+}
+​```

 ## Contact

-For questions, please open an issue or contact: <LKW-Kewen@outlook.com>
+For questions, please open an issue in this repository.